Germán Dévora: Later life

 Germán later served as a technical secretary as well as a coordinador of the chain of subsidiaries.
 He has also served as honorary president since July 2011.
 On 1 December 2014, during a presentation by journalist Nacho Acedo of his biographical book Germán Dévora el Maestro, Germán would receive a standing ovation for his career from local authorities such as Paulino Rivero, president of the Canary Islands, manager of the Spain national team Vicente del Bosque as well as former players of his generation including Josep María Fusté, Enrique Wolff, Francisco Castellano and many others.
 A couple of months later in February 2015, one of the entrances of the Estadio de Gran Canaria would be named in his honor.
-On May 2015, he would be given the title of "favorite child of Las Palmas" by the city hall of Las Palmas alongside basketball player Carmelo Cabrera and tennis player Carla Suárez Navarro.
+In May 2015, he would be given the title of "favorite child of Las Palmas" by the city hall of Las Palmas alongside basketball player Carmelo Cabrera and tennis player Carla Suárez Navarro.